-M. A. Newhouse and Son in St. Louis, Missouri; Mrs. Helen Ladd Corbett and the Corbett Family, Portland, Oregon; George Calvert, Indianapolis, Indiana; purchased by the the John Herron Art Institute, now the Indianapolis Museum of Art, in 1926.
+M. A. Newhouse and Son in St. Louis, Missouri; Mrs. Helen Ladd Corbett and the Corbett Family, Portland, Oregon; George Calvert, Indianapolis, Indiana; purchased by the the John Herron Art Institute, now the Indianapolis Museum of Art at Newfields, in 1926.